What is celiac disease?

 With time and effort, you'll be able to change your eating habits and stay healthy.
 These tips may help:

 - Get lots of advice.
-Dietitians, other health experts, and celiac disease support groups can give you lots of help.
+Registered dietitians, other health experts, and celiac disease support groups can give you lots of help.
 Try keeping a food diary until you are more familiar with planning meals without gluten.

 - Prevent contamination.
 It's best to keep gluten-free foods in a separate cupboard.
 Make sure your kitchen counters, utensils, and appliances are clean and free of gluten before you use them.
 Use a separate toaster for gluten-free breads.